 Rates

-• I provide telehealth (video) therapy to individuals ages 10 and up in California
+I provide telehealth (video) therapy for individuals ages 10 and up throughout California.

-• Accepted payment methods: debit or credit cards, HSA or FSA cards
+Payment Methods: Debit or credit cards, HSA, or FSA cards

-• Fees are collected at the time of session and cover the following:
+Payment Policy: Fees are collected at the time of session

-• Time spent in consultation, research, or training related to providing treatment
+Any necessary consultation, research, or training related to providing you the best care possible

 Insurance and Superbills